MoniPar/booklist_generator/README.md

 ![Subjects Prompt](assets/images/subject_prompt.png)

 * <details>
-    <summary>Error messages are displayed in red, if the user inputs invalid data and the prompts are repeated until all inputs are valid.</summary>
+    <summary>Error messages are displayed in red if the user inputs invalid data and the prompts are repeated until all inputs are valid.</summary>

         No Input
     ![No Subject Input](assets/images/subject_nostring.png)